paulovn/artifact-manager/README.md

 there is no relationship between them).
 Objects retain information about their name, path in the project tree and modification time.

+The general shape of the command-line is:

+    artifact.manager [general options] <operation> [operation options]

 It accepts the following operations:

  * __list__  List the artifacts stored in a remote repo for a given branch

- * __diff__ Compare the artifacts in the local tree with the branch in the remote repo, or compare two branches in the remote repo
+ * __diff__ Compare the artifacts in the local tree with the current branch in the remote repo or, if given another branch name as an additional parameter compare the two branches in the remote repo.
+     The option `--show-all` will list also the files common to both branches.

  * __branches__ List available branches in the repo in the remote server

  * __download__  Fetch the artifacts for the current branch from the repo.
      Only new & modified artifacts will be downloaded.
-They will be left in their defined places in the project tree.
+They will be left in their defined places in the local project tree.
+The additional option `--delete-local` will remove all local artifacts *not* in the remote server.

- * __get__ Download one specific artifact file from one specific branch
+ * __get__ <name>.
+Download one specific artifact file from one specific branch.
+     It will be put in its natural position in the local project tree, or elsewhere if the additional `--outname` parameter is used.

- * __upload__  Upload all local artifacts to the repo, defining the set for the current branch.
-Only new/modified files will be uploaded
+ * __upload__  Upload all local artifacts to the repo, defining the artifact set for the current branch.
+Only new/modified files will be uploaded.
+     If the branch alreay existed, use the `--overwrite` parameter

  * __getoptions__ Show the options currently defined (the ones fetched from the server, modified by any command-line arguments)